kilowhat/kilowhat.net/_extensions/wordpress.md

 - Fix for user tokens that would end up in the log file

 You can update the Flarum extension via Composer.
-Requires version 1.2 or greater of the Wordpress plugin.
+Requires version 1.2 or greater of the WordPress plugin.

 ### Version 1.2.4 - March 10, 2020

 - Flarum beta 12 compatibility

 You can update the Flarum extension via Bazaar or Composer.
-Works with any version of the Wordpress plugin.
+Works with any version of the WordPress plugin.

 ### Version 1.2.3 - February 23, 2020

 - Add `formatContent` method for compatibility with third-party extensions that expect `firstPost` to be a `CommentPost`.

 You can update the Flarum extension via Bazaar or Composer.
-Works with any version of the Wordpress plugin.
+Works with any version of the WordPress plugin.

 ### Version 1.2.2 - February 19, 2020

 - Add support for excerpts in sticky and summaries extension.
-Existing Wordpress discussions won't have excerpts.
+Existing WordPress discussions won't have excerpts.
 You can fix that by manually updating the `first_post_id` in the database.

 You can update the Flarum extension via Bazaar or Composer.
-Works with any version of the Wordpress plugin.
+Works with any version of the WordPress plugin.

 ### Version 1.2.1 - January 21, 2020

-- Fixed incorrect comments count (was off by 1) being synced to Wordpress.
+- Fixed incorrect comments count (was off by 1) being synced to WordPress.
 - Fixed incorrect comments count in the iframe (was always 1 less than the real count).

 You can update the Flarum extension via Bazaar or Composer.
-Works with any version of the Wordpress plugin.
+Works with any version of the WordPress plugin.

 ### Version 1.2.0 - January 7, 2020

 - Added search gambits for third-party integrations

 You can update the Flarum extension via Bazaar or Composer.
-Works with any version of the Wordpress plugin.
+Works with any version of the WordPress plugin.

 ### Version 1.1.0 - December 17, 2019

-- Added compatibility for custom Wordpress login path.
+- Added compatibility for custom WordPress login path.
 - Added more options for excerpt generation.

 You can update the Flarum extension via Bazaar or Composer.
-Works with any version of the Wordpress plugin.
+Works with any version of the WordPress plugin.

 ### Version 1.0.0 - December 10, 2019